-- 4. Determine the meaning of general academic and domain-specific words and phrases in a text relevant to a grade 3 topic or subject area.
-(See grade 3 Language Standards 4-6 on applying knowledge of vocabulary to reading.) - 5.
-Use text features and search tools (e.g., key words, sidebars, hyperlinks) to locate information relevant to a given topic efficiently. - For example, students study the characteristics and text features of informational text.
+- 1. Determine the meaning of general academic and domain-specific words and phrases in a text relevant to a grade 3 topic or subject area.
+(See grade 3 Language Standards 4-6 on applying knowledge of vocabulary to reading.) - 2.
+Use text features and search tools (e.g., key words, sidebars, hyperlinks) to locate information relevant to a given topic efficiently.

+For example, students study the characteristics and text features of informational text.
 Then they develop a research question about a topic of interest, conduct research to locate information, and write a report that uses the text features they have studied-such as a table of contents, headings and subheadings, informative illustrations, an index, and a glossary.
-(RI.3.5, W.3.2, W.3.7) - 6.
-Distinguish their own point of view from that of the author of a text.
+(RI.3.5, W.3.2, W.3.7)

+3. Distinguish their own point of view from that of the author of a text.

-7. Use information gained from illustrations (e.g., maps, photographs) and the words, numbers, and symbols in a text to demonstrate understanding of the text (e.g., where, when, why, and how key events occur).
+4. Use information gained from illustrations (e.g., maps, photographs) and the words, numbers, and symbols in a text to demonstrate understanding of the text (e.g., where, when, why, and how key events occur).

-- 2. Reason abstractly and quantitatively.

-- 6. Attend to precision.

-- See Rhode Island Mathematics Standards.

-- 8. Describe the logical connection between particular sentences and paragraphs in a text (e.g., comparison, cause/effect, first/second/third in a sequence).

-- 9. Compare and contrast the most important points and key details presented in two texts on the same topic.
+- 5. Describe the logical connection between particular sentences and paragraphs in a text (e.g., comparison, cause/effect, first/second/third in a sequence). - 6.
+Compare and contrast the most important points and key details presented in two texts on the same topic.

-- 10. Independently and proficiently read and comprehend informational texts, including history/social studies, science, mathematical, and technical texts, exhibiting complexity appropriate for at least grade - 3.
-(See Appendix A & Appendix A New Research.)
+Independently and proficiently read and comprehend informational texts, including history/social studies, science, mathematical, and technical texts, exhibiting complexity appropriate for at least grade (See Appendix A & Appendix A New Research.)